Main and secondary gainful activities

 Lump sum expenses are sometimes confused with a flat rate tax, but this is quite different.
 A flat-rate expenditure replaces the complicated overview and calculation of individual actual expenses (which, on the other hand, are worthwhile if the actual expenses exceed the flat-rate ones, for example, when goods are resold).
 Instead of collecting receipts, you can choose one of the following rates depending on the type of business:

-• 40 % of income from activities for which you do not have a trade licence (for example, income from copyright or freelance activities and businesses under special legislation).
+- 40 % of income from activities for which you do not have a trade licence (for example, income from copyright or from freelance activities and businesses under special legislation).

 If your expenditure exceeds your income, this is a loss, by which the tax base is then reduced in future tax periods.

-Tip: Considering whether to choose a trade or a job?
+Are you considering whether to choose a trade or a job?
 How about trying both?
-What are the advantages of such a combination and what can stand in your way of doing business?
-That’s what we discuss in our article.
+We have discussed the advantages of such a combination in our article.

 Flat tax